greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/education-enablement_1_1.md

 ---

-title: "GitLab Product Training for Customer Success"
+title: GitLab Product Training for Customer Success
-description: "As a Solutions Architect, Customer Success Manager, or Professional Services Engineer, it is important to be continuously learning more about our product and related industry topics.
-This handbook page provides an dashboard of aggregated resources that we encourage you to use to get up to speed."
+description: As a Solutions Architect, Customer Success Manager, or Professional Services Engineer, it is important to be continuously learning more about our product and related industry topics.
+This handbook page provides an dashboard of aggregated resources that we encourage you to use to get up to speed.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/education-enablement_1_1/
+linkTitle: GitLab Product Training for Customer Success
+type: docs
 ---

 ## Overview of GitLab Product Training